Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

 Ohio State Schedule Analysis

-- The Buckeyes captured their best win of the season on December 10, when they secured a 94-84 victory over the Penn State Lady Lions, who rank inside the top 50 (No. 38), according to our computer rankings.
+- On December 10, the Buckeyes claimed their best win of the season, a 94-84 victory over the Penn State Lady Lions, who are a top 50 team (No. 38), according to our computer rankings.

-- Ohio State has five wins versus Quadrant 2 opponents, the most in the nation.
+- Ohio State has five wins over Quadrant 2 opponents, the most in Division 1.

+- The Wolverines have tied for the 119th-most Quadrant 3 victories in the nation according to the RPI (one).

 Ohio State 2023-24 Best Wins